V0XNIHILI/AE1205-Python/README.md

 # AE1205 Programming and Scientific Computing in Python for AE1 (2018/19 Q4)

 This GitHub page contains my version of the answers to the in class assignments.
 If you disagree with my approach/have a better idea, please let me know.
+PLEASE do not copy these files one on one, as that is fraud.
+Just use them as a reference and write your own code.

 The link to Brightspace for this course can be found [here](https://brightspace.tudelft.nl/d2l/home/133502).